 Course Name Course # Cr.

 Emergency Medical Technician AHEA200 9.5

-or Medical First Responder AHEA200A 3.5
+OR Medical First Responder AHEA200A 3.5

 and MFR-EMT Articulation AHEA200B 6

-Students successfully completing this first course of the two-semester sequence will earn a Healthcare Provider CPR card and, if successful on the National Registry exam, may obtain a Medical First Responder license from the Michigan Department of Community Health.
+\Students successfully completing this first course of the two-semester sequence will earn a Healthcare Provider CPR card and, if successful on the National Registry exam, may obtain a Medical First Responder license from the Michigan Department of Community Health.
 A criminal history background check is required prior to enrollment.

-This job training certificate corresponds to the Health Services career pathway.
+This job training certificate program will give the student many of the tools necessary to start and run a new business.
+The courses focus on steps to start a new business, techniques for managing the business, skills for dealing with customers and proper bookkeeping techniques for a small business.